discreetlogcontracts/dlcspecs/Messaging.md

 We reuse the [Lightning Message Format](https://github.com/lightningnetwork/lightning-rfc/blob/master/01-messaging.md#lightning-message-format) for messages sent over the wire, the [Type-Length-Value Format](https://github.com/lightningnetwork/lightning-rfc/blob/master/01-messaging.md#type-length-value-format) (TLV) for message extensibility and extra features support, and a custom format for [sub-types](#sub-types).

+Note that contrary to the LN messages, collections of items are prefixed with a `BigSize` and not a `u16`.

 ### Wire Messages

 Any encoded binary blob that can be sent over the wire will follow the Lightning Message Format.